MelonKony/webdev/content/utopia/vekllei/_index.md

 Vekllei is the world's 18th largest island, and has significant biological and climate diversity for a landmass of its size.
 Southern Vekllei is wet, seasonal and temperate, populated mostly by temperate rainforests and spruce forests.
 Vekllei's glacial interior is dominated by flower-tundras, called *Ro*, and barren vegetation consisting mostly of grasslands, plains, and isolated woodland.
 Lava fields, mountains and massive freshwater glaciers are also common throughout the middle and east of the country.
 Vekllei's north is dry and subarctic, and receives heavy snowfall and ice in winter months.
 The entire Home Islands are marked by dramatic volcanic landscapes of steep igneous rock, valleys and glacial monuments.
 Vekllei has some of the tallest waterfalls in the world.
 The country has the highest number of flowers per capita in the world.

-## 4. Politics
+## Politics

 ![img](/images/railmap.jpg)
+{{< hint caption >}}
+A map showing Vekllei's dense rail network linking the 100 [boroughs](/utopia/vekllei/landscape/boroughs/) of the Home Islands | *[100 Boroughs](/posts/2020-06-14-map/)*
+{{</hint>}}

 {{< hint panel >}}
-**Politics** in Vekllei are characterised by postwar constitutional values of nonpartisan democracy and transparency of power.
-Vekllei people are, as evidenced by voter turnouts, often apolitical in nature.
-This is because political concern in Vekllei is aestheticised and treated similarly to petty commodity; as a feature of life, but fundamentally participatory.
-In truth, at least with regards to domestic concern, Vekllei's daily affairs are basically autonomous, and politics remains the concern of an educated, invested class of people.
+***Politics*** *in Vekllei are characterised by postwar constitutional values of nonpartisan democracy and transparency of power.
+Political concern is aestheticised and developed along cultural and interpersonal lines; as a feature of life, but fundamentally participatory.
+In truth, at least with regards to domestic concern, Vekllei's daily affairs are basically autonomous, and politics remains the concern of an educated, invested class of people.*
 {{< /hint >}}

-<span class="fc">V</span>
-ekllei is a unitary city-state and nonpartisan parliamentary democracy, divided into crown lakes, boroughs and provincial administrative divisions.
+**Vekllei is a unitary city-state and nonpartisan parliamentary democracy**, divided into crown lakes, boroughs and provincial administrative divisions.
 It retains the territory of Vekllei as a sovereign of the country, in keeping with *Upen*, but otherwise the prime ministers have equal executive power, with disputes mediated by the Crown Senate.
 Vekllei retains a parliamentary system as a legacy of British occupation, but has since developed several indigenous features including its land-sovereign and twin ministership.
 The Vekllei system also incorporates American political features, including a constitution and bicameral house system.

 Vekllei's government is portioned between three branches: